 This 35mm rangefinder is equipped with an excellent 45mm f/2.8 Tessar lens set in a Compur shutter.
-The lens door folds up to protect both the lens and rotating wedge prisms that are used for the rangefinder.
+The lens door folds closed to protect both the lens and rotating wedge prisms that are used for the rangefinder.

 When open, there is a small tab that pulls down from the back that allows the camera to sit up straight, rather than tilt backward.

 The integrated rangefinder/viewfinder is tinted green -- it probably should be called Zeiss green.
 The assembly uses a series of complex (and likely expensive) prisms, including the aforementioned rotating wedge prisms that you can see sitting above the Tessar lens.